Christine Sinclair: World Cup disappointment and international goals record (2017–2020)

 While discussions about potential successors for Sinclair's role on the national team had been underway since early in the 2010s, by the leadup to the 2019 FIFA Women's World Cup, with Sinclair now age 35 the prospect of her eventual retirement attracted more discussion.
 However, she was by this point closing in on the international goals record long held by American Abby Wambach.
 She scored her 181st goal in a pre-tournament friendly against Mexico, putting her only four away from Wambach's 184.

 At the World Cup, hosted by France, Canada narrowly defeated Cameroon in its opening group stage match, albeit with a performance that was faulted by some commentators for difficulty in creating chances to score by players other than Sinclair.
+Playing in the 1–0 opening win, Sinclair became the oldest player to represent Canada at a Women's World Cup, aged 35 years and 363 days.
 After defeating New Zealand, Canada faced the Netherlands in its final group match.
 Sinclair scored Canada's lone goal in a 2–1 loss, her tenth goal in five different World Cup editions, equalling the achievement first accomplished by Brazilian Marta seven days earlier.
 Facing Sweden in the Round of 16, Canada was down 1–0 when they were awarded a penalty after a hand ball by a Swedish defender.
 While Sinclair commonly took penalties for the team, in this instance she was aware that Swedish keeper Hedvig Lindahl had saved her penalty attempt at the Algarve Cup the previous March, and opted to have Janine Beckie take it instead.
 Beckie's attempt was saved by Lindahl, and Canada were ultimately eliminated.
 Sinclair's decision was the subject of much debate, with some comparing it to the much-criticized decision not to have Wayne Gretzky participate in a game-deciding shootout at the ice hockey tournament at the 1998 Winter Olympics.
 The performance of the national team was widely critiqued in the aftermath of the event, with many commentators faulting the lack of goal-scoring threat from players other than Sinclair.
 The Canadian Press remarked that "the remarkable Sinclair is in the twilight of her career.
 Some time sooner than later, she will walk away for good.
 Monday proved how difficult that will be."

 Continuing her pursuit of the international goals record through the Qualifying Championship for the 2020 Summer Olympics, Sinclair scored international goals 184 and 185 against St. Kitts and Nevis to tie and then surpass Wambach for first place in international goals by either men or women.
 She avowed that "for me it has nothing to do with the record, it's to have young girls be able to dream of playing professionally or represent their country, win Olympic medals.
 To inspire young girls to pursue their crazy, wild dreams, it's pretty cool."
 Canada reached the tournament final, thereby qualifying for the Olympics, and lost 3–0 to the United States in the final.